See Adobe Dynamic Media Classic desktop app to review system requirements, download and install the new app, and then sign in to it.

 No SKU or license change is required to use the new Adobe Dynamic Media Classic desktop app.

 Following the release of Adobe Dynamic Media Classic desktop app on June 30, 2020, if Adobe releases a new version, customers are required to download the new version and install as usual (replace the existing app in Applications).
-You are notified of the new release through your CSM (Customer Success Manager) and an in-app upgrade notification mechanism that notifies users of an upgrade.
+You are notified of the new release through your Adobe Account Team and an in-app upgrade notification mechanism that notifies users of an upgrade.

 Contact Adobe Support with any issues that you have while using the app.